 Purpose and Context

-- The Cairns 24 Hour Medical Centre is committed to ensuring the privacy and confidentiality of all personal information affiliated with The Cairns 24 Hour Medical Centre’s business undertakings.
+- The medical practice is committed to ensuring the privacy and confidentiality of all personal information affiliated with medical practice’s business undertakings.

-- The Cairns 24 Hour Medical Centre follows the terms and conditions of privacy and confidentiality in accordance to the Australian Privacy Principles (APPs) as per schedule 1 of the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth), forming part of the Privacy Act 1988 (‘the Act’)
+- The medical practice follows the terms and conditions of privacy and confidentiality in accordance to the Australian Privacy Principles (APPs) as per schedule 1 of the Privacy Amendment (Enhancing Privacy Protection) Act 2012 (Cth), forming part of the Privacy Act 1988 (‘the Act’)

 - This Policy will guide the Practice staff in meeting these legal obligations.
 It also details to patients how the Practice uses their personal information.
 The policy must be made available to patients upon request.

 - The point of contact regarding any queries regarding this policy is the Practice Manager, who can be emailed at firstname.lastname@example.org

 - Provide a copy of this policy upon request

 - Ensure staff comply with the APP and deal appropriately with inquiries or concerns

 - Take such steps as are reasonable in the circumstances to implement practices, procedures and systems to ensure compliance with the APP and deal with inquiries or complaints

 - Collect personal information for the primary purpose of managing a patient’s healthcare and for financial claims and payments